wdebeaum/web-audio-tree/README.md

 Some of these features may be implemented in the future:

+ - use multitouch gestures to pan/zoom the touchboard by its handle along the top
  - handle MIDI controller messages, in particular the sustain pedal
  - variable for MIDI program number (along with selector for non-MIDI input)
  - import instruments from: